 Canadian science observation programs for the Webb Telescope

-Thanks to the Canadian Space Agency's contribution to the mission, Canadian astronomers will have access to three types of observation programs:
+Thanks to the Canadian Space Agency's contribution to the mission, Canadian astronomers have access to three types of observation programs:

 Early Release Science